Submissions

 GENERAL INFORMATION

-CITATIONS
+GUIDELINES FOR CITATIONS

+All bibliographic information should be included in sequentially numbered full endnotes.
 Bibliographic entries should include full names of authors and editors.
 Please use the following forms:

 Book:

-Bonita Lawrence,”Real” Indians and Others: Mixed-Blood Urban Native Peoples and Indigenous Nationhood (Vancouver: University of British Columbia Press, 2004), 79.
+Bonita Lawrence, “Real” Indians and Others: Mixed-Blood Urban Native Peoples and Indigenous Nationhood (Vancouver: University of British Columbia Press, 2004), 79.

 Article in an edited volume:

-John Law, “After ANT: Complexity, Naming and Topology” in John Law and John Hassard, eds., Actor Network Theory and After (Malden, Massachusetts: Blackwell Publishers/The Sociological
+John Law, “After ANT: Complexity, Naming and Topology” in John Law and John Hassard, eds., Actor Network Theory and After (Malden, Massachusetts: Blackwell Publishers/The Sociological Review, 1999), 7.

 Article in a journal: